vendrhub/vendr-documentation/content/docs/core/1.2.0/reference/vendr-web-propertyeditors/stockcomponent.md

 ---
 ## StockComponent

 Component to hook into the content saved event handler in order to update stock values.
 We have to do it this way because we need to ensure a content item has been saved and has a key before we can persist the stock as we need the key as reference.
 Without this, you'd have to disallow entry during create which isn't an ideal UX.
-With this approach, we can allow a stock level to be entered straight away and just persist it when the content item has actually been persisted.
+With this approach, we can allow a stock level to be entered straight away and only persist it when the content item itself has been persisted.

 ```csharp
 public class StockComponent : IComponent